Visible Light Microscopy

 I have converted all my microscopes to LED illumination.
 When converting a microscope to LED illumination excess brightness can be a problem.
 LEDs are not lasers, but they can be very bright.
 Coloured or diffusing filters may help.
 A means of dimming is helpful.
 If dimming is not possible then the white LED power rating should be less than 1 watt to replace a 15 watt incandescent lamp , and preferably much less when using modern LEDs.

-For example I have used a 2.7 volt, 20 mA, white LED with a 12 volt power supply.
-A (12 volt - 2.7 volt)/0.02 amp = 470 ohm resistor was needed in series to keep the current to less than 20 mA.
+For example I originally used a 2.8 volt, 20 mA, white LED with a 12 volt power supply.
+A (12 volt - 2.8 volt)/0.02 amp = 470 ohm resistor was needed in series to keep the current to less than 20 mA.
 A "preferred value" 470 ohm resistor was therefore used.
 The maximum LED power was less than 0.06 watts.
 I found that for general use this provided more than sufficient light for bright-field work.
 For dark-field and polarised light work more brightness was needed.
 The measured LED voltage is related to the current flow.
 At the maximum rated current a white LED forward voltage can range from 3 to 3.6 volts.